-Moo Shu Pork combines marinated, thin, tender pieces of pork stir fried with cabbage, mushrooms, and eggs in a savory sauce with the flavors of garlic and ginger.
-It is traditionally served with flour tortillas, Chinese pancakes, or rice.
-This traditional recipe is so much better than takeout and easily made at home.
+Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with the flavors of garlic and ginger.

 How to make Moo Shu Pork

 Heat 1 more tablespoon of oil in the skillet over medium heat.
 Add the coleslaw, mushrooms, and half of the green onions.
 Stir fry until the cabbage starts to wilt and the mushrooms are tender.
-Add the pork, and eggs back to the skillet.
+Add the pork and eggs back to the skillet.
 Whisk the sauce mixture that was set aside.
 Drizzle with the sauce and stir to combine, cooking over low heat.
 Sprinkle with the reserved scallions.
 For best results, serve promptly.

 - I like to use pork tenderloin for this recipe.
-It is relatively inexpensive and cooks up delicious, tender, and not as dry as boneless pork chops.
+It is inexpensive and cooks up delicious, tender, and not as dry as boneless pork chops.

 - Shake the excess marinade off so it does not make too much of a mess in your pan.
-I like to use Bar Keepers Friend to clean up some of my stir fry messes.
+I like to use Bar Keepers Friend to clean up some of my stir-fry messes.

 - This recipe also works with chicken and beef.

-- Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
 Reheat in the microwave at reduced power.

-- I do not recommend freezing moo shu pork.
+I do not recommend freezing moo shu pork.
 Cabbage is mostly water and will destroy the texture of the dish.

 More stir-fry recipes